Military to Mariners -- Veteran's Information Page

 - Merchant Mariners are generally divided into two categories: licensed and unlicensed.
 These correspond with commissioned and enlisted status in the military.

 Licensing.
 Merchant Marine Officers are licensed, like surgeons or airline pilots.
 The regulatory agency for the merchant marine is the U.S. Coast Guard.
-The Coast Guard will evaluate your experience and advise you which license or licenses you may be eligible for.
+After you have started the application process and paid the required fees, the Coast Guard will evaluate your experience and advise you which license endorsement or endorsements you may be eligible for.

 - Unlicensed members of a merchant vessel’s crew are either entry-level or skilled.
 Entry-level mariners do not need experience afloat.
 Skilled unlicensed mariners must have a specified amount of sea-time and often formal training.
 Further information is available at the National Maritime Center’s web site.

 What the U. S. Merchant Marine is not (including: How much will I be paid?)

 The Merchant Marine isn’t a government agency nor is it a military service, so there is no central hiring agency.
 Therefore, there is not a common pay scale which applies across the industry.
 Each vessel owner or operator sets a unique pay scale.
 Especially in the deep-sea industry, this is often through an agreement with a labor union.

 The Coast Guard is the regulatory agency responsible for seagoing credentials for U.S. merchant mariners.
 The Coast Guard maintains 17 Regional Examination Centers (REC) around the country.
 The RECs are supervised by the National Maritime Center (NMC).
 You can contact the NMC by e-mail (email@example.com) or by toll-free telephone number (1-888-IASKNMC)